openlibhums/janeway/docs/source/editor/review.rst

 Controlling Individual Answers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to making the overall review available for authors to read you can control the individual form answers under *Answer Visibility*.
+In addition to making the overall review available for authors to read, you can control the individual form answers under *Answer Visibility*.
 Toggling the answers on or off will determine whether the author can see them when they look at the review.

 .. figure:: ../nstatic/review_visibility_controls_2.png